CapricaTech/ServiceCatalogPortfolio01Foundation/README.md

 # ServiceCatalogPortfolio01Foundation
-Builds an AWS Service Catalog portfolio for foundation projects
+Builds an AWS Service Catalog portfolio for foundation products such as VPC, parameters, secrets.